libraryofcelsus/Aetherius_AI_Assistant/readme.md

 ***Cognitive Offload***: A second brain that's entirely private, aiding you in organizing thoughts and ideas.

 ***Content Generation***: Easily Generate Content based off of files or webscrapes.

-***Multi-Agent Framework***: Aetherius gives you the ability to create subagents for whatever use case you have.

-***Real Time Data***: Aetherius has access to search the web in agent mode, allowing for data that isn't contained in the base model.

 ------